EmmyAbella444/Unit-1.-A-/README.md

 7. The eletronic Ledger show the total spend, the total spend by category and by month.
 8. The eletronic ledger can convert Polkadot to Dollars
 9. The eletronic Ledger can show informations about the program and author
-10. The eletronic Ledger ca show the total amount saved.
+10. The eletronic Ledger can show the total amount saved.
 11. The eletronic Ledge can allow the user to sign in and create a new account or to just login.
 12. The eletronic Ledger has a safe login system to protect the data
 13. the system has different functions to validate the input